min2ha/browsertrix_k8s_rhel94e/README.md

   sudo sysctl --system
 ```

+10 (if docker used only!)
-10 docker change cgroup driver to systemd, FOR getting logs from containers
+docker change cgroup driver to systemd, FOR getting logs from containers
    ```
    ExecStart=/usr/bin/dockerd --exec-opt native.cgroupdriver=systemd
    ```